ejplatform/hyperpython/README.rst

 >>> print(str(elem))
 <p class="hello">Hello World!</p>

+Notice that the p tag could also be imported as a function from the hyperpython namespace.

 Python and HTML have very different semantics.
 HTML's syntax gravitates around tag attributes + children nodes and does not have a very natural